 Temporary loneliness affects everyone at some point in their life, but when loneliness and isolation become a way of life, it can have devastating consequences on a person’s mental and physical health.
 The modern world is such a busy place, people are living further apart, and technology dominates almost every aspect of our lives, but for older people, the loss of human connection can be even more severe.

 When we retire from the world of work, we can lose a sense of structure, purpose, and a big chunk of our identity, as well as the social interaction employment typically provides.
 Whether through relocation, retirement, bereavement, and ill health, we tend to lose touch with friends over time.
 Many older people also face the loss of their romantic partner through divorce or bereavement.
 If we also develop our own health and/or mobility issues, we may find it more difficult to maintain a social life or make new friends.
+Sometimes, all you need is a fresh start in life, no matter how old or young you may be.
+If you’ve gotten divorced recently and you’re feeling stuck with feelings of sadness and despair, you might want to learn how to legally change your name.
+A simple change like this can help you shake off the burden of your past problems so you can finally start moving forward.

 Chronic loneliness can lead to depression and other mental health issues, which can make daily tasks and self-care difficult.
 This can make asking for help or making friends seem even more daunting and can also make us more susceptible to stress, a weakened immune system, and various physical health complications.
 To avoid getting stuck in this vicious circle, you may need to take some proactive steps to prevent loneliness in your old age.